JohayraPrithula/FacialRecognition/README.md

 # IOT INTEGRATED SMART HOME SECURITY SYSTEM BASED ON FACIAL RECOGNITION USING TRANSFER LEARNING METHOD
+This repo uses RetinaFace for the detection, FaceNet model for extraction of features and both k-Nearest Neighbor (kNN) and Support Vector Machine (SVM) methods for classification.
+Accuracy of detection for both cases has been above 96%.
+The hardware of the lock is constructed using a stepper motor, driver and 3D printed lock components modeled using SOLIDWORKS.
+NodeMCU and MQTT are used to interconnect the hardware to the internet, making it an IoT device.
+To make the system accessible to the general public, I built a simple and convenient user interface using PyQt5.
+The entirety of this system is able to automatically detect visitors and open a door within 7 seconds.
 ## Live Demo:

 ![alt text](https://github.com/JohayraPrithula/FacialRecognition/blob/ImplementingUI/authorized.gif?raw=true)